nats-io/nats.java/README.md

 **Synchronous with poll:**

-A subscription can be set up to poll to request messages from a jetstream consumer, allowing for high performance while reducing impact to the server.
+A subscription can be set up to poll to request messages from a JetStream consumer, allowing for high performance while reducing impact to the server.

 ```java
     SubscribeOptions so = SubscribeOptions.builder().poll(64).durable("sub-example").build();